Esri/angular-esri-map/.github/ISSUE_TEMPLATE.md

 - Describe what occurs in your code.
 - Specifically, what seems to work differently than you intended?
-- Provide any error messages you see in the console
+- Provide any error messages you see in the console.

 #### Steps to reproduce the behavior